-Government involvement in healthcare is below that seen in developed countries, although we expect fiscal spending to increase over the medium term, providing some upsides for pharmaceutical companies operating in Iran.
-The government currently meets less than half of the total healthcare spend in the country, with a third of pharmaceuticals' costs under health insurance continuing to be met out-of-pocket, despite substantial increases in the government healthcare budget in recent years on the back of growing oil revenues.
+BMI View: Government involvement in healthcare is less than that seen in developed countries, although we expect fiscal spending to increase over the medium term, providing some upsides for pharmaceutical companies operating in Iran.
+The government currently meets less than half of the total healthcare spending in the country, with one third of pharmaceuticals' costs under health insurance continuing to be met out-of-pocket, despite substantial increases in the government healthcare budget in recent years on the back of growing oil revenues.